microsoft/hack-workshop-iot/set-up-pi.md

 Run the imager, select the Raspberry Pi OS Lite OS, and select your SD card.
 Don't select the write button yet!

+> 💁 If the WiFi you will be using has a captive portal, or other restrictions beyond a simple SSID/password combination then you will need to install the full Raspberry Pi OS (not Lite) and connect your Pi to a keyboard/monitor/mouse to configure the WiFi.

 Before you write the image, you will need to configure a few things such as the WiFi details that the Pi will use to connect.
 These need to be configured up front as you won't be connecting your Pi to a keyboard/mouse/monitor, instead you will be running it *headless*.
 The Pi will need to be on the same WiFi network as at least on team members computer.

 > 💁 If you have any issues with the hackathon WiFi, a popular fallback is to connect the Pi and one computer to a mobile hot-spot or tether to a phone.

 Follow the instructions in the [Raspberry Pi Imager blog post](https://www.raspberrypi.org/blog/raspberry-pi-imager-update-to-v1-6/) to launch the advanced settings.
 This setting dialog is launched by pressing `Ctrl+Shift+x`.

 Set up the WiFi details on the Pi, ensure *Enable SSH* is set, set a password, and set a unique hostname.
-You will connect to the Pi via this hostname, so it will need to be unique - if other hackers at this event have the same Pi name you won't be able to log into your Pi.
+You will connect to the Pi via this hostname, so it will need to be unique - if other hackers sharing the same WiFi at this event have the same Pi name you won't be able to log into your Pi.
 You can leave the username as `pi`.

 > 💁 If the WiFi you are using has a captive portal, or other restrictions beyond a simple SSID/password combination then you will need to install the full Raspberry Pi OS (not Lite) and connect your Pi to a keyboard/monitor/mouse to configure the WiFi.